queryluke/masseffect-5e-data/data/class-features/biotic-wrath.md

 __6__: _Your barrier warps and is always changing shape, making it able to lash out at foes far away._

-While your barrier is active, you may spend 1 Barrier Tick to cast Phase Disruptor at a range of <me-distance length="50" />
-as a Bonus Action and add your Powercasting modifier to the damage.
+While your barrier is active, you may spend 1 Barrier Tick to cast Phase Disruptor (Even if you don't have this cantrip currently prepared) at a range of <me-distance length="50" /> as a Bonus Action and add your Powercasting modifier to the damage.
 This version of Phase Disruptor does not benefit from advancements, if known and is locked to one barrier tick when calculating amount of beams.

 At 10th level, you may spend 2 barrier ticks to fire two beams with Phase Disruptor